 - Thoughts of suicide or suicidal ideations

 Seniors who struggle with bipolar disorder usually undergo a combination of treatments that include prescription medication and therapy.
+These should be taken into consideration when moving to assisted living.

 Schizophrenia is a mental disorder that can affect people of any age.
 However, late-onset schizophrenia often occurs after age 45 and makes up approximately 15% to 20% of all schizophrenia cases.
 Chronic schizophrenia is both serious and debilitating and can cause a range of symptoms: positive symptoms, negative symptoms, and cognitive symptoms.
 The most common positive symptoms of schizophrenia include: